zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 NACL和SG都可以编辑出入规则，组合使用。区别在于前者是Stateless =>(return traffic must be explicitly allowed by rules, think of ephemeral ports)，就是不管你的信息是发送还是回复，一律检查；而后者是Stateful => (return traffic is automatically allowed, regardless of any rules)，回复的消息就直接通过。

+还有一点： **security group has only "Allow" option.**

+> 例题
+>
+> A company is planning on deploying a newly built application on AWS in a default VPC.
+The application will consist of a web layer and database layer.
+The web server was created in public subnets, and the MySQL database was created in private subnets.
+All subnets are created with the default network ACL settings, and the default security group in the VPC will be replaced with new custom security groups.
+> The following are the key requirements:
+> ✑ The web servers must be accessible only to users on an SSL connection.
+> ✑ The database should be accessible to the web layer, which is created in a public subnet only.
+> ✑ All traffic to and from the IP range 182.20.0.0/16 subnet should be blocked.
+> Which combination of steps meets these requirements?
+(Choose two.)
+>
+> - A. Create a database server security group with inbound and outbound rules for MySQL port 3306 traffic to and from anywhere (0 0.0.0/0).
+> - B. Create a database server security group with an inbound rule for MySQL port 3306 and specify the source as a web server security group.
+> - C. Create a web server security group with an inbound allow rule for HTTPS port 443 traffic from anywhere (0.0.0.0/0) and an inbound deny rule for IP range 182.20.0.0/16.
+> - D. Create a web server security group with an inbound rule for HTTPS port 443 traffic from anywhere (0.0.0.0/0).
+Create network ACL inbound and outbound deny rules for IP range 182.20.0.0/16.
+> - E. Create a web server security group with inbound and outbound rules for HTTPS port 443 traffic to and from anywhere (0.0.0.0/0).
+Create a network ACL inbound deny rule for IP range 182.20.0.0/16.

 NACL = Network Access Control List

 NACL are like a firewall which control traffic on a subnet level.
 (SG operates at the instance level)